Triana, Seville: Etymology

 An additional hypothesis suggests that the derivation of "Triana" is from the Latin expression Trans amnem, meaning "those beyond the river".

 History

 The first settlements in the Triana area are dated from the Roman period.
-During Muslim rule the neighborhood developed around a castle built in the 10th century.
+During Muslim rule the neighbourhood developed around a castle built in the 10th century.
 Triana was the last defence of Seville from the west before the city-walls.
 It was strategically important because of its position between Seville proper and both the coast and the Aljarafe region of grainfields, vineyards, and olive orchards.
-The construction of a pontoon bridge (puente de barcas, literally, boat-bridge) joining Triana and Seville in 1171 during the reign of Caliph Abu Yaqub Yusuf greatly facilitated the development of the neighborhood.
+The construction of a pontoon bridge (puente de barcas, literally, boat-bridge) joining Triana and Seville in 1171 during the reign of Caliph Abu Yaqub Yusuf greatly facilitated the development of the neighbourhood.
 Because of Triana's strategic role in the defence of city, Ferdinand III of Castile destroyed the citadel (Castillo de Triana) and the bridge before taking Seville in 1248.